Trying out a custom 34-key split keyboard layout

 Pain points

-On my Macbook my left hand is frequently bunched up trying to hit modifier co Command + Control + G to make a frame in Figma, frequent maneuver made very painful.
+On my Macbook my left hand is frequently bunched up trying to hit modifier Command + Control + G to make a frame in Figma, a frequent maneuver made very painful.
 Technically I could hit the Command key with my right thumb, but the I find the right modifier row on the Macbook basically impossible to use.

 My left hand bunched up trying to hit Command + Control + G